 Step 4 – The final step is to click 'Restore'.
 Now there comes 2 options 'Merge' and 'Replace'.
 If you have some data on your device and you don't what to lose the current data, you can choose 'Merge'.
 After that, the restoring process will start and it will finish soon.

 5. Check iPhone at Apple Store

-Although iPhone boot loop problem is usually related with software (including improper iOS 12 installation), if sadly the above methods were unsuccessful, we would now suggest you to get your device checked and repaired at the nearest and authorized Apple Store.
+Although iPhone boot loop problem is usually related with software (including improper iOS 13/12 installation), if sadly the above methods were unsuccessful, we would now suggest you get your device checked and repaired at the nearest and authorized Apple Store.
 We hope this will surely bring your iPhone out of boot loop.
-There could be harm to the motherboard of your iPhone during the iOS 12 update.
+There could be harmful to the motherboard of your iPhone during the iOS 13/12 update.